sneakyPent/SecuritySystemsAndServices/Assignment_6/Readme.md

 ## Informations

-* Every part of the assignment is completed and works properly according to the given details of the assignment, except for the 11th step "In your program (when possible), mark each retransmitted packet as “Retransmitted”. ".
+* Every part of the assignment is completed and works properly according to the given details of the assignment.
 * If you want any specification for the implemented functions, you can find them in the header files given as function declerations.

 ## Usage